richo/snowplow-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 <!-- SnowPlow stops plowing -->
 ```

-Note: you will need to update the {{ACCOUNT}} field with an account ID provided by the SnowPlow team (if the SnowPlow team is hosting SnowPlow for you), or the self-generated account ID if you are [hosting the SnowPlow Cloudfront collector yourself](https://github.com/snowplow/snowplow/wiki/Integrating-SnowPlow-into-your-website#wiki-self-hosting).
+Note: you will need to update the {{ACCOUNT}} field with an account ID provided by the SnowPlow team (if the SnowPlow team is hosting SnowPlow for you), or the self-generated account ID if you are hosting the SnowPlow Cloudfront collector yourself.
+Please refer to the [setup guide](https://github.com/snowplow/snowplow/wiki/Integrating-SnowPlow-into-your-website#wiki-self-hosting) for more details.

 [Back to top](#top)

 <a name="events" />
-## Event tracking
+## 3. Event tracking

 #### Philosophy

 The concept of event tracking is at the heart of SnowPlow.
 In the 'classical' model of web analytics, sensible analyses are agreed in advance, then formalised by being integrated into the site (e.g. by tracking goals and conversion funnels) and finally analysed.
-SnowPlow views this approach as 'premature analysis', and encourages logging plenty of intent-agnostic events and then figuring out what they mean later.
-In general, we believe that any on-page event that would not be captured by trackPageView (e.g. all AJAX events) are captured using the event tracking.
+SnowPlow views this approach as out-dated: in the current era of cheap storage and growing computer power, we believe companies should log **all** identificable user events, and then figure out afterwards how to use that data to drive insight.
+We recommend that any on-page event that would not be captured by trackPageView (i.e. all AJAX events) are captured using Event tracking.

 #### Examples of events that you might want to track